tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 The Loom Network's Software Development Kit (SDK) makes it extremely easy for anyone to create a new Plasma block chain.
 In less than a year a number of successful and diverse dAppChains have launched. *The next one can easily be for ticket sales...*

+### #6 Truebit
+### what is it?
+Truebit is a protocol that provides security and scalability by enabling trustless smart contracts to perform and offloading complex computation[27].
+This makes it different from state channels and Plasma, which are more useful for increasing the total transaction throughput of the ethereum blockchain [25].
+Truebit relies on solvers (akin to miners), who have to stake their deposits in a smart contract, solve computation and if correct get their deposit back.
+If the computation is incorrect, the solver looses their deposit.
+Truebit uses an economic mechanism called the “verification game”.
+Essentially, we create an incentive for other parties called challengers to check the solvers’ work [25].

+### who does it?
+Golem cites TrueBit as a verification mechanism for their forthcoming outsourced computation network[26]
+LivePeer, a video streaming platform.[28]

+### Strengths
+- Outsourced computation - anyone in the world can post a computational task,and anyone else can receive a reward for completing it[27]
+- Scalable -by decoupling verification for miners into a separate protocol, Truebit can achieve high transaction throughput without facing a Verifier’s Dilemma[27]

+### Weaknesses
+It is yet to be fully tested.

+### Opportunities for Tari

+Don't currently see anything in this regard as Tari woulnd't be doing heavy/complex computation, at least in the short term.

+### Threats to Tari

+None

 ## Observations

 Further investigation into the more promising layer 2 scaling solutions and technologies is required to verify alignment, applicability and use-ability.